Lufthansa exec board to receive bonuses for 2021, 2022 despite state aid - Handelsblatt | Business

 - Germany

-A Lufthansa spokesperson told Handelsblatt that the money would not be paid out until 2025, if everything went well until then, meaning the payments were not retroactive but rather part of a long-term bonus.
-A spokesperson did not respond to an emailed request for comment from Reuters. ($1 = 0.9441 euros)
+A Lufthansa spokesperson told Handelsblatt that the money would not be paid out until 2025, if everything went well until then, meaning the payments were not retroactive but rather part of a long-term bonus. ($1 = 0.9441 euros)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)